yizunwong/be-assessment/README.md

 # be-assessment
 We would like to assess your understanding and ability during the first week with minimal supervision.
 This evaluation aims to gauge your level of comprehension and capability to work independently, providing insights into your potential for future projects.

-# Assessment Task: Next.js, MongoDB, and NextAuth.js Blog Application
+# Assessment Task: Next.js, MongoDB, and NextAuth.js Blog Application + PayLoadCMS

 # Goal:
 Create a blog application using Next.js for the frontend, MongoDB for data storage, and implement user authentication using NextAuth.js.
 Deploy the application on Vercel.